Initiate Multipart Upload (POST multipart-uploads)

 SignatureValuex-amz-glacier-version: 2012-06-01 x-amz-archive-description:

--' (hyphen), in which case Amazon Glacier uses the AWS Account ID associated with the credentials used to sign the request.
-If you specify your Account ID, do not include any hyphens ('-') in the ID.
+-' (hyphen), in which case Amazon Glacier uses the AWS account ID associated with the credentials used to sign the request.
+If you use an account ID, do not include any hyphens ('-') in the ID.

 This operation does not use request parameters.